stromseng/effective-progress/README.md

 - Elapsed and ETA reserve stable widths to reduce jitter while tasks transition states.
 - Layout uses a 100-column baseline and grows when content requires more space.
 - On narrow terminals, layout compacts to fit available width and tree prefixes are suppressed when description space is too tight.

-### Mixed outcomes and `mode`

-- `Progress.all` in default mode (`mode: "default"`) remains fail-fast.
-- In fail-fast runs, unresolved units remain unprocessed.
-- `mode: "either"` and `mode: "validate"` run all effects and keep mixed outcomes in the task counters.
-- Mixed outcomes can still finalize as `done` when all units are accounted for.

 ## Manual task control